 Morganella spp., most notably Morganella morganii, are gram-negative bacteria belonging to the Enterobacteriaceae family.
 They are considered opportunistic pathogens and are occasionally found in the human intestinal tract as part of the normal flora.
 However, elevated levels in stool may indicate dysbiosis or potential infection risk, especially in immunocompromised individuals.
 Morganella is also known for its production of biogenic amines, such as putrescine and cadaverine, which can contribute to gut and systemic symptoms.
 In clinical settings, Morganella morganii has been associated with urinary tract infections and other hospital-acquired infections.

-Pancreatic elastase is an enzyme produced by the pancreas, crucial for digesting proteins.
-Measuring its levels in feces provides valuable information about pancreatic function.
-This enzyme remains stable in fecal matter, making it a reliable indicator for evaluating the exocrine function of the pancreas, particularly in diagnosing conditions like pancreatic insufficiency....
+Pancreatic elastase is an enzyme produced by the pancreas that plays a vital role in protein digestion.
+Measuring its levels in stool can provide valuable insights into pancreatic function.
+As the enzyme remains stable in faecal matter, it serves as a reliable marker for assessing the exocrine function of the pancreas, particularly in diagnosing pancreatic insufficiency.

 Phenols are organic compounds produced by gut bacteria during the fermentation of certain amino acids, particularly tyrosine.
 Some phenols, such as p-cresol, can be toxic at high concentrations and are linked to dysbiosis or imbalances in the gut microbiota.
 Elevated phenol levels in stool may indicate microbial activity that places stress on the liver’s detoxification systems.
 Monitoring phenols helps evaluate how effectively the gut is managing protein breakdown and microbial fermentation processes.